Things to do in the Adelaide Hills

 SteamRanger Heritage Railway

 Before there were highways up into the Adelaide Hills, one of the easiest modes of transportation was the steam train.
-Some passionate volunteers have maintained some of the trains and railways tracks, meaning you can get get a sense of this historic experience.
+Some passionate volunteers have maintained some of the trains and railway tracks, meaning you can get a sense of this historic experience.

 There are a few routes that are run on the SteamRanger Heritage Railway on different days throughout the year.
 To see the Adelaide Hills, I would recommend one of the trips that starts at Mount Barker and goes along the Mt Lofty Ranges down to Strathalbyn.